 I think Beto said it best (1:33).
-This is one of those books that makes you appreciate a whole era of time better than anything else ever could.
+I only picked up this book because of that video.
+This is a book that makes you appreciate a whole era of time under a completely fresh perspective.
 The fight for civil rights was ~50 years ago and I think we’ve let ourselves become so far removed from the triumphs and sacrifices from that period.
-I constantly felt myself thinking to myself “I can’t believe this actually happened” as I read through Parting the Waters.
+We take this period of American history for granted.
+I constantly felt myself thinking “I can’t believe this actually happened” as I read through Parting the Waters.

 Inside the Five-Sided Box: Lessons from a Lifetime of Leadership in the Pentagon, Ash Carter

 Read on September 4